Graduate School Requirements for All Applicants: A previous college degree, at least a 3.0 grade point average.

 Steps to apply through the University of Florida Graduate School

 - All applicants including UF students must complete the Graduate School online application and all applicants including UF students must pay the $30 application fee.
 The application does not have to be completed at one time, but make note of the UFID# you will be provided upon payment of the application fee.
 This ID# will be your special identifier.

 - Under Program of Study, please specify: Health Administration

 - Arrange to have all official transcripts from each previous institution attended (other than the University of Florida) sent to:

-- Attach your Statement of Purpose.
-This is a 1-2 page explanation of your career goals and why you wish to earn your MHA degree at the University of Florida.
+- Attach Statement of Purpose: This is a 1-2 page explanation of your career goals and why you wish to earn a UF MHA degree.

-- What is one way in which you failed in the past four years?
-What specific insight did you gain from the experience and how has it shaped your development?
+- (Q1) What is one way in which you have failed as an adult?
+What specific insight did you gain from the experience?